caspergrl/GT-UX-UI-Dec2022-June2023/09-week/03-lesson.md

 - Mean funny?
 - Dark humor?

-### MailChimp Voice and Tone Style Guide
+## SLIDE 50

-Point out to students that MailChimp has created a fantastic case study of what a voice and tone style guide should be.
-Tell students that in a world where voice interface technology—Amazon's Alexa, Google Home, and Apple's Siri—continues to evolve, voice and tone will only become more important.
+MailChimp has created a fantastic case study of what a voice and tone style guide should be.

-- **TAs,** slack out a link to the [Mailchimp style guide voice and tone](https://styleguide.mailchimp.com/voice-and-tone/) for students to read at home.
-This guide can help when they create their own voice and tone for the government brands in their weekly challenge assignment.

 Brands are not people, but they are made up of people.
 People use brands.
 UX and UI care about people.
 If we can figure out what matters to users about a brand, we can infuse that into our UI.

-### How to Define a UI Brand's Voice and Tone
+- **TAs,** slack out a link to the [Mailchimp style guide voice and tone](https://styleguide.mailchimp.com/voice-and-tone/) for students to read at home.
+This guide can help when they create their own voice and tone for the government brands in their weekly challenge assignment.

+## SLIDE 51
+Review

+## SLIDE 52
 Voice and tone are connected to language usage and how you speak to your user through your UI.
 They are adjectives and implement themselves throughout the user's experience.

-### Walk through the Brand Voice Matrix template and example

 - Start with a matrix of words and adjectives that help focus on you brand's position.